Buying and selling crypto | Robinhood

 Note

-Crypto dust refers to small amounts of cryptocurrency that fall below the minimum trade limit.
+Crypto dust refers to small amounts of crypto that fall below the minimum trade limit.
 These amounts are often too small to be sold because they don’t meet the required minimum for a marketable order.

 Position limits